austin-lai/External-Penetration-Testing-Holo-Corporate-Network-TryHackMe-Holo-Network/README.md

 ![dockerenv-admin.holo.live](img/dockerenv-admin.holo.live.png)

-Since this is a docker container, we know that docker usually create docker network as internal network to connect diffirent containers, we decided to check out the network information from current docker container by using ` ifconfig `.
+Since this is a docker container, we know that docker often create docker network as internal network to connect different containers, we decided to check out the network information from current docker container by using ` ifconfig `.

 ![ifconfig-admin.holo.live](img/ifconfig-admin.holo.live.png)

-From the netwoork information shown, we currently on ` 192.168.100.0/24 ` network which is inaccessible from Holo corporate network (10.200.107.0/24)
+From the network information shown, we currently on ` 192.168.100.0/24 ` network which is inaccessible from Holo corporate network (10.200.107.0/24)

 We then check on  the routing information by using ` route -nv `